palmcivet7/perpetuals-protocol/README.md

 It is possible for any external address to liquidate an eligible position, receiving a liquidation bonus of 20% of any remaining collateral.
 However it is unlikely for external liquidators to execute liquidations before the `AutomatedLiquidator`.

-Chainlink and Pyth pricefeeds are combined to get an average price of the asset being speculated on.
+Chainlink pricefeeds are used to get the price of the asset being speculated on.

-Positions can only be opened by users with unique Worldcoin IDs.
-Open positions are limited to one per WorldID.
-This is to mitigate manipulation of the system by bots.

 Open interest is the measure of the aggregate size of all open positions.